accepting gear drop offs Mon-Sat 10am-5pm. No Consignment acceptance on Sundays.

 3. Flexibility and speed

 Thicker soles can sacrifice flexibility.
 A thick, cushioned sole can be stiffer, which might slow your natural stride and cadence.
 If you’re training, on a long run, or on a trail run with as much walking as running, this may not be a big deal.
-For sprinters and competitive runners, shoes with thinner soles are usually the way to go since you get more flexy and quicker transitions from foot strike to push-off.
+For sprinters and competitive runners, shoes with thinner soles are usually the way to go since you get more flex and quicker transitions from foot strike to push-off.

 That said, new shoes are blending the two traits in innovative ways, offering models with thick soles that are still flexible enough for fast running.
 These shoes incorporate lightweight materials or advanced cushioning tech that strikes a balance between comfort and performance.